pablodecm/phd_thesis/src/103_chapter_3.md

 This is the case for
 neutrinos that leave
-the detector undetected, when the measured four-momentum of a given particle differs from the real value or when the reconstructed particle does not even exist in $\boldsymbol{z}_\textrm{p}$.
+the detector undetected, when the measured four-momentum of a given particle differs from the real value, or when the reconstructed particle does not even exist in $\boldsymbol{z}_\textrm{p}$.
 Simulated events can then be used to make calibrated probabilistic statements of the resulting reconstructed physical objects and their relation